Donnelly (surname)

-Donnelly is a surname of Irish origin.
-It is the anglicized form of the Gaelic Ó Donnghaile meaning "descendant of Donnghal" a given name composed of the elements "donn" (dark or brown), plus "gal" (valour).
-O'Donnelly is derived from the descendants of Donnghal, the great grandson of Domhnall, King of Ailech.
-Early ancestors of this surname were a part of Cenél nEoghain, a branch of the Northern Uí Néill.
+Donnelly is an Irish surname.
+Also used as: O’Donnelly or Donley.
+It is derived from the Gaelic Ó Donnghaile meaning 'descendant of Donnghal', a given name composed of the elements donn ('dark, brown') and gal ('valour').
+O'Donnelly was historically of the Northern Uí Néill's Cenél nEoghain, descended from Donnghal, the great-grandson of Domhnall, King of Ailech.

-It is most commonly found in Ulster, especially in County Tyrone and County Armagh and in parts of County Donegal.
-It was so common in Roscommon that at some point, a branch of people with the Donnelly surname took on the name of Briscoe instead.
+It is most commonly found in Ulster, especially in County Tyrone and in parts of County Donegal.
+Donnelly is also prevalent in Connacht, particularly in County Galway.